-New versions of the code, and patches to the current version, are announced on the Yahoo discussion board and on the Cloudy news page of the web site.
+New versions of the code, and patches to the current version, are announced on cloudyastrophysics.groups.io.

 1.3 HAZY, the documentation

 Cloudy's documentation HAZY comes in four volumes.
 This Quick Start Guide gives an overview.
 Part 1 gives a complete list of all commands.
 Part 2 describes the output that is generated, shows how to extract observed quantities from the predictions, and explains how to call Cloudy as part of a larger program.
 The Quick Start Guide, and Parts 1 and 2, are kept up to date and PDF versions are included in the download in the directory cloudy/docs.